FREQUENTLY ASKED QUESTIONS

 WHAT'S THE DIFFERENCE BETWEEN COUNSELING & THERAPY/PSYCHOTHERAPY?

-Counseling is a broader term, meaning using any therapeutic technique that assists with mental, emotional or behavioral problems.
+Counseling is a broader term, meaning using any therapeutic technique that assists with someone's mental, emotional or behavioral problems.
 Psychotherapy is a more specific term that means diagnosing and treating a person with a mental health disorder.
 Although I can and do sometimes assess clients for disorders to gain clarity on your clinical picture and ensure I am providing you the best treatment or referring you to the appropriate provider, it's not integral to my approach.
-You may or may not meet "criteria" for a diagnosis, and I prefer to see you as a whole, complex person rather than summed up in any way by a diagnosis anyway.
-Further, on a technical level since my credential is Clinical Social Worker rather than Marriage & Family Therapist or Psychologist, I am considered a counselor, not a therapist.
+You may or may not meet "criteria" for a diagnosis, and I prefer to see you as a whole, complex person rather than summed up in any way by a diagnosis.

 Sarah Crane O’Neill PLLC